-Relationships are an important and essential part of our human experience.
-Forming and sustaining intimate relationships is valuable in our society and can cause major stress for OCD sufferers and non-sufferers alike.
-When OCD is present and demanding certainty within your relationship, it creates additional stressors that can increase relationship discord and decrease your relationship satisfaction.
+Relationships are an essential part of our human experience.
+However, forming and sustaining intimate relationships can cause major stress for OCD sufferers and non-sufferers alike.
+When OCD is present and demanding certainty within your relationship, it puts increased stress on relationship, leading to increased discord and less satisfaction.
 Relationship Obsessions (R-OCD) can present themselves in several forms:

 - Obsessive jealousy is another form of distressing OCD in relationships.
 This is when you obsess over the idea that your partner may leave you, cheat, or be attracted to others.